Avon Councilman offers to drive Zamboni in ongoing effort to bring ice skating back to Nottingham Lake

 The next winter, a town employee was using a front loader to clear snow off the lake.
 The vehicle broke through the ice and sank with the employee inside, but he was able to make it out alive through the vehicle’s escape hatch.

 By 2012, the practice of maintaining ice skating and allowing winter access on Nottingham Lake had been terminated.
 The Town Council has made efforts to see ice skating return to Avon, but the recommendation from town staff is to not proceed with reopening Nottingham Lake for ice skating.
-The stories listed above were included in a report to the council as this winter was getting underway.
+The stories listed above were included in a report to the council (find it here, page 211) as this winter was getting underway.

 Members of the council expressed displeasure at the recommendation and elements of the report, including the fact that most records of ice skating on Nottingham Lake have been destroyed.